mendibox/MyWebsite/README.md

 # Technologies and tools used to develop this project

--HTML
+- HTML
--CSS
+- CSS
--Markdown
+- Markdown
--Git
+- Git
--Linux
+- Linux
--Visual Studio Code
+- Visual Studio Code
--Google Chrome browser
+- Google Chrome browser